uc-r/uc-r.github.io/analytics/predictive/ts_exploration.md

 The ACF plots test if an individual lag autocorrelation is different than zero.
 An alternative approach is to use the Ljung-Box test, which tests whether any of a group of autocorrelations of a time series are different from zero.
 In essence it tests the "overall randomness" based on a number of lags.
 If the result is a small *p*-value than it indicates the data are probably not white noise.

 Here, we perform a Ljung-Box test on the first 24 lag autocorrelations.
-The resulting *p*-value is significant at $$p < .001$$ so this supports our ACF plot consideration above where we stated its likely this is not purely white noise and that some time series information exists in this data.
+The resulting *p*-value is significant at $$p < .001$$ so this supports our ACF plot consideration above where we stated it's likely this is not purely white noise and that some time series information exists in this data.

 ```r